kirito-k/E-Commerce-Amazon-Clone-with-Microservices/README.md

   `gcloud auth application-default login`
 - While testing your application, if you are not able to access the api endpoint or getting 404 errors, change the protocol from "ticketing.dev/..." to "https://ticketing.dev/...".
 Excplicitely mention HTTPS.
 - EOF exiting with status code 1 or any disconnects while working with GKE.
 This cause due to VPN.
 Do not use VPN while working on this.
+- If testing environment shows some tests failing even after you resolved them, stop and restart that test by "Ctrl + C" and "npm test".

 ## Design decisions and strucutre